Raisa151/EEG_Analysis/Emotion_prediction/readme.txt

 Details:
-A program to predict emotional state of subjects given their EEG reading while watching various movie clips.
+A program to predict emotional state of subjects given their EEG readings while watching various movie clips.

 Model:
 The model used here is Recurrent Neural Network (RNN).